 The mayor of the Italian town needs money to repair the town’s pipes, so he hatches a plot to drum up business in town by saying a famous movie star is coming to make a movie.

 The next thing he knows, he’s having to make an actual movie starring the locals with no experience and the craziest script while keeping up the ruse that the celebrity is coming.

 I laughed so hard at scenes in this comedic feel-good book that I woke up my sleeping husband.
 This was a charming book set in Italy and the perfect vacation read.
 It is a five star contemporary fiction book.

+When it comes to books with stalkers, this literary fiction has a vibe of it’s own.
 Vladimir is the hot new professor at a rural college.
 A recent literary success, he quickly becomes the obsession of a 58-year-old tenured female professor at the same school.